500 #2 Power Supply Project - RT's Radio Home Page

 What happened to the original power supplies?

 Manufacture of the Viking Five Hundred ended in 1964.
-AM operation had long been subject to annoying heterodyne interference by other stations on nearby frequencies, so during the 1960's,it was gradually superseded by Single Sideband (SSB) operation.
+AM operation had long been subject to annoying heterodyne interference by other stations on nearby frequencies, so during the 1960's, it was gradually superseded by Single Sideband (SSB) operation.
 The old heavy, wideband AM transmitters fell out of favor and were often relegated to the garage, other storage area or in sheds.
-When the owner passes away, the family members are completely unaware that the big, heavy unmarked power supply "box" is a necessary component serving the Viking Five Hundred RF deck, so many of these were sold off separately or sadly, went to the landfill.
+When the owner eventually passes on, the family members are completely unaware that the big, heavy unmarked power supply "box" is a necessary component serving the Viking Five Hundred RF deck, so many of these were sold off separately or sadly, went to the landfill.

 The AM transmission mode never disappeared completely from the amateur radio scene.
 Today, there are dedicated hams who still see value in the AM mode and enjoy operating these classic rigs.